 Again, maxing out fan speeds and memory clocks while dropping the GPU core clocks and power limit are key to improving overall hash rates.
 Modding the card and replacing the VRAM thermal pads with thicker/better pads is possible and will help cooling and performance.
 We'd prefer using an RTX 3080 with better GDDR6X cooling, however.
 Which brings us toa card that we've since removed from the charts.

-Colorful RTX 3080 Vulcan: We've removed this card from the charts to avoid having too much clutter, but it's an example of a 3080 model with better VRAM cooling than Nvidia's reference card, so the memory didn't get quite as hot.
+The Colorful RTX 3080 Vulcan is an example of a 3080 model with better VRAM cooling than Nvidia's reference card, so the memory didn't get quite as hot.
 However, we still found we achieved the best result by dropping the power limit to 80-90% and then setting the GPU core clocks to the minimum possible value in MSI Afterburner (-502MHz).
-Then we overclocked the memory by 750MHz base clock, which gave a final speed of 20Gbps (the Ampere cards seem to run at 0.5Gbps below their rated memory speed when mining by default).
-That yielded average GPU clocks of just 1425MHz (down from 1920MHz), but overall performance increased to 93MH/s, while fan speed, GPU temperature, and power consumption all dropped.
+Then we overclocked the memory by 750MHz base clock, which gave a final speed of 20Gbps (the Ampere cards run at 0.5Gbps below their rated memory speed when mining).
+That yielded similar hash rates of 93MH/s, while fan speed, GPU temperature, and power consumption all dropped.
 Most importantly, at the same (relatively) performance as the 3080 FE, GDDR6X temperatures stabilized at 100C.
 It's not ideal, but at these temperatures a 4C difference can be significant.

 The RTX 3070 and RTX 3060 Ti have the same 8GB of 14Gbps GDDR6, and as we'll see with the AMD GPUs, that appears to be the limiting factor.
 Our initial results were poor, as these were the first cards we tested, but we've revisited the settings after looking at the RX 6000 series.